Neurogenic claudication and the lumbar spine

 - Risk Factors

 Spinal stenosis is often the primary factor behind neurogenic claudication.
-Spinal stenosis is a degenerative spine condition in which the passageways through which spinal nerves exit the spinal canal become constricted, often placing pressure on these nerves.
+Spinal stenosis is a degenerative spine condition in which the passageways that allow the nerve roots to exit the spinal canal become constricted, often placing pressure on these nerves.
 Spinal stenosis also can occur in the spinal canal itself, placing painful pressure directly on the spinal cord.

 Bone spurs, herniated or bulging discs, or other degenerative conditions can develop and cause nerve compression, and it is this pressure on nerve tissue that causes pain and other symptoms — such as neurogenic claudication.

 By identifying the cause of your nerve compression, your doctor can recommend a series of conservative treatments or spine surgery to help reduce your pain so you can get back to your normal lifestyle.

 For many patients, neurogenic claudication and nerve compression can be relieved through conservative treatments.
 These specific treatments are designed to stretch the spine, reducing the pressure on the pinched nerve and allowing more room in the spinal canal for nerve movement.
 Your doctor may recommend the following conservative treatments: